Before you begin

 A high-temperature silicone pipe boot is the ideal choice for flashing a non-porous roofing material like metal or rubber.
 Porous roofing materials like asphalt or cedar shingles, or slate or tile roofs require either an all-metal flashing, or a hybrid pipe boot flashing with a sheet metal base.

 Select the instructions from below based on the type of flashing you are using.
 Our Tiny House Metal Roof Kit uses a pipe boot.
 Our Tiny House Shingle Roof Kit uses a hybrid pipe boot flashing.
 An all-metal flashing may be used in some cases, but is not included in any of our standard kits.

 Ensure that the underside of your pipe boot flange and the top of your roof where the flange will sit are clean and dry.
 Consult the directions on your roofing sealant and the weather report to ensure that conditions will allow it to properly cure (i.e. not too cold, and not raining until the cure is complete).

 Determine whether your pipe boot needs to be trimmed to fit your pipe.
-Most pipe boots include stamped ridges with labels for various pipe diameters.
+The standard pipe boot included in our Tiny House Metal Roof kit should not require cutting.
 If necessary, use scissors to trim your pipe boot to the proper size.
-If you need to cut your boot and there are no guidelines, it's best to cut the hole about 20% smaller than the diameter of the pipe passing through it to create a snug, watertight seal with no additional sealants need.
+If you need to cut your boot and there are measurements indicated on the boot guidelines, cut the hole about 20% smaller than the diameter of the pipe passing through it to create a snug, watertight seal with no additional sealants needed.